 2007: In the Democratic Republic of the Congo, Mercy Corps delivers water for drinking and hygiene to 50,000 people a day.

 2011: Mercy Corps responds to the Horn of Africa’s worst drought in 60 years, to help families survive the crisis, while focusing on innovative rebuilding efforts and large-scale strategies that would help families in East Africa build resilience to future droughts and food shortages in the region.
-Efforts After Japan’s terrible earthquake and tsunami, we delivered lifesaving supplies to thousands of people living in shelters and helped people reopen small businesses to speed recovery.
-We also supported the people of the Middle East and North Africa, where a wave of uprisings comes to be known as the Arab Awakening and energizes a movement to build more fair and inclusive societies.
+After Japan’s terrible earthquake and tsunami, we deliver lifesaving supplies to thousands of people living in shelters and help people reopen small businesses to speed recovery.
+We also support the people of the Middle East and North Africa, where a wave of uprisings comes to be known as the Arab Awakening and energizes a movement to build more fair and inclusive societies.